Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Introduction

-In dynamical systems theory, the KL inequality is utilized for analyzing continuous descent methods converging to a single limit point.
+$\bullet$ \textbf{The KL inequality and the related convergence analysis framework.} The Kurdyka-{\L}ojasiewicz (KL) inequality plays a key role in our analysis.
+We refer to a series of important works for the rich theory and history of this property; see, e.g., \cite{lojasiewicz1959,lojasiewicz1963,lojasiewicz1993,kurdyka1998,kurdyka1994,BolDanLew-MS-06,BolDanLew06,BolDanLewShi07,BolDanLeyMaz10}.
+The KL inequality is a powerful concept applicable to a large range of (nonconvex) functions arising in real-world problems; see \cite[Section 5]{BolSabTeb14} for a discussion.
+A striking application of this inequality is to analyze the convergence (or the stronger finite length property) of the gradient flow in dynamical systems theory.
 Absil et al. \cite{absil2005} extended the analysis to obtain strong limit-point convergence of numerical optimization algorithms when used to optimize real analytical functions, where the algorithms are assumed to satisfy a certain sufficient decrease property.
 The results in \cite{absil2005} apply to the well-known gradient descent and trust region methods with appropriate line-search procedures.
-The KL inequality-based convergence analysis was then popularized by Attouch and Bolte et al. \cite{AttBol09,AttBolRedSou10,AttBolSva13,BolSabTeb14} for establishing the strong limit-point convergence of several descent methods for nonsmooth nonconvex optimization.
-In particular, the work \cite{AttBol09} considers the proximal point method for minimizing functions satisfying the KL inequality.
-The strong limit-point convergence result was obtained.
-The authors further established the corresponding rate of convergence based on the KL exponent.
-The work \cite{AttBolRedSou10} then shows a similar strong limit-point convergence result for proximal Gauss-Seidel algorithms, which also yields results for alternating projection schemes.
-In \cite{AttBolSva13}, the authors established strong limit-point convergence results for a family of proximal forward-backward splitting algorithms when used to optimize the sum of a smooth nonconvex function and a nonsmooth one that admits simple proximal operation.
-The strong limit-point convergence result was then shown for proximal coordinate-type (or alternating-type) gradient methods in \cite{BolSabTeb14} when used to optimize the same class of problems considered in \cite{AttBolSva13}.
+The KL inequality-based convergence analysis was then extended and popularized by Attouch and Bolte et al. \cite{AttBol09,AttBolRedSou10,AttBolSva13,BolSabTeb14} for establishing the strong limit-point convergence of several descent methods for nonsmooth nonconvex optimization.
+In particular, the work \cite{AttBol09} considers the proximal point method for minimizing functions satisfying the KL inequality and obtains strong limit-point convergence results and the corresponding rate of convergence based on the KL exponent.
+The strong limit-point convergence result was then shown for proximal coordinate-type (or alternating-type) gradient methods in \cite{BolSabTeb14} when optimizing the sum of a smooth nonconvex function and a nonsmooth one.
 Thanks to the aforementioned pioneering works, the strength of the KL inequality has been widely recognized in both optimization and engineering societies.
 Now, the KL inequality has become one of the main tools for understanding convergence properties of (mostly nonconvex) optimization algorithms.